tttp/dxid/README.md

 luhn code is what is used on your credit card checksum for instance.
 It detect all single-digit errors, as well as almost all transpositions of adjacent digits.

-We chose to puts the checksum as the first digit (it's more common as the last one) as a way to prevent sequential numbers, for no real reason except to hide a bit the orders of the ids (so lower dxid isn't necessarily older).
+We chose to puts the checksum as the first digit (it's more common as the last one), so if you use it to generate filenames, it's going to be better distributed and as a way to prevent sequential numbers, for no real reason except to hide a bit the orders of the ids (so lower dxid isn't necessarily older).

 ## Security